Feature #1448

 The "redmine tags plugin" works fine for that requests.

-Updated by hiroyuki SHIRAKAWA about 1 month ago
+Updated by hiroyuki SHIRAKAWA over 12 years ago

 Terence Mill wrote: